knoxxs/knoxxs.github.io/_drafts/2015-08-17-open2study-the-art-of-photography.markdown

 ### Topic II: But Is it photography?

-In portrait the eyes of he subject should be directly staring at us.
+In portrait the eyes of the subject should be directly staring at us.

 ### Topic III: Photography & Light

-> Photography is taking a 3d subject with depth, fell & texture to it and mapping it down on a 2d surface.
-Light is the way we create th third dimensionality.
+> Photography is taking a 3d subject with depth, feel & texture to it and mapping it down on a 2d surface.
+Light is the way we create the third dimensionality.

 When you change angle different things emerge because of light: texture, depth, dimensionality.

 Two types of light (Depends on the photographer and the time of the day):

 - Hard (when sun directly overhead, middle of the day. way to much details/definitions)
 - Soft (Can create more dimensionality)